sjonesyodle/Cluster/readme.md

 ---

-Cluster is super-tiny and designed to be easy to use--allowing you to focus on your code, not learning the framework...
+Cluster is super-tiny and designed to be easy to use--allowing you to focus on your code...

 ### So what is a Cluster?